-The WorldVictoryGames.org site of the Detroit United Organizing Committee (UOC) congratulates Los Angeles 2024 as TeamUSA's definitive candidate city for the 2024 Summer Olympic / Paralympic Games.
-If successful in the IOC selection of the 2024 host city when the IOC initiates its voting in 2017, Los Angeles would join London as the only cities to thrice host the Summer Olympic Games.
+The WorldVictoryGames.org site of the Detroit United Organizing Committee (UOC) congratulates Los Angeles 2028 as TeamUSA's host city for the 2028 Summer Olympic / Paralympic Games.
+Los Angeles will join London as the only cities to thrice host the Summer Olympic Games.
 Los Angeles resolved any doubts about it's capacity, willingness, and flexibility to achieve its unprecedented milestone in the modern Olympic era when each and every member of its city council joining their mayor in moving the Olympic Movement forward in North America.
 Again, congratulations, TeamUSA!

 DETROIT DRIVES THE OLYMPIC AND PAN AM GAMES FORWARD

 Metro Detroit and the Midwest USA is full of rational and sane sports fans who can sometimes be descried as sports nuts.
 How else can one explain our draping of over-sized professional sport jersey's on the monumental Spirit of Detroit statue after a national championship - or bionic racers annually competing in the annual international marathon 5k - the bionic racers who race for the love of sport and because they know the physical training is smart and fun.
 Consistent with the Spirit of Detroit values and aspirations, in 2015 we formed an exploratory committee for a potential bid to host Great Games in the motor cities region of Southeast Michigan.

 Thrillist.com ranked Michigan the No. 1 state in its definitive 2015 list after Hotels.com collaboratively researched and ranked the Detroit region as the No. 2 destination for sports travelers on March 13, 2015 according to the Detroit Free Press.